Rayquaza01/itch-lutris-script-generator/README.md

  * url (positional) - The URL for the game you want to install
  * apikey (optional) - Your itch.io API key.
 This is used to detect what platforms a game is available on.
 This is not needed if you force a specific version
- * force_linux (optional) - Force the program to generate a script to install the linux version. apikey is not needed if this is set
+ * force_linux (l) (optional) - Force the program to generate a script to install the linux version. apikey is not needed if this is set
- * force_wine (optional) - Force the program to generate a script to install the windows version. apikey is not needed if this is set
+ * force_wine (w) (optional) - Force the program to generate a script to install the windows version. apikey is not needed if this is set
- * install (optional) - Install the generated script with lutris immediately.
+ * install (i) (optional) - Install the generated script with lutris immediately.
 Lutris must be in your path for this to work

 Examples: